Optical Transceiver | Case study of Photodiode

 Application

-In a waveguide photodiode, light incident from the side is absorbed as it propagates through the semiconductor "waveguide" layer and converted into an electrical signal.
+Incident light from the side of a waveguide photodiode is absorbed as it propagates through the waveguide layer of the optical semiconductor and is converted into an electric signal.
 This structure achieves both excellent sensitivity and high-speed signal transmission.
-Furthermore, by combining it with UTC-PD technology, ultra-high-speed operation of over 300 GHz and high-current output are achieved, supporting next-generation optical communications.
+In addition, integration with UTC-PD technology allows for ultra-high-speed operation at over 300 GHz and high current output to support next-generation optical communication.

 Product characteristics